WhaleOps/air2phin/docs/start.rst

     # Show all arguments or subcommands of airphin
     airphin --help

-    # A simple migrate example base on stdin, and will show migrated result on stdout
+    # A simple migration example base on stdin, and will show the migrated result on stdout
     # Can add option argument `--diff` to see the diff detail of this migrate
     airphin test "from airflow.operators.bash import BashOperator